Prince alwaleed talal saud. Palaces in the sky, on the sea and on the earth. “They put personal interests above public interests”

 Everything is back to normal.

-Are you looking for foreign investment, as is the State Investment Fund, Saudi Arabia's sovereign wealth fund.
+You are looking for foreign investment, as is the Public Investment Fund, Saudi Arabia's sovereign wealth fund.
 Isn't this competition?

-Actually, in terms of participation in many projects, we keep in touch with the government.
-They have a big project in the Red Sea with resorts like the Maldives.
+In fact, in terms of participation in many projects, we maintain contact with the government.
+They have a plan big project in the Red Sea with resorts like Maldives.
 There will also be Four Seasons hotels.
-We were also invited to take part in another project in Riyadh, the construction of a huge Disney-style entertainment center.
+We were also invited to take part in another Riyadh project, the construction of a huge Disney-style entertainment center.

-We are involved in the hospitality, media and entertainment industries.
+We are involved in the hotel business, facilities mass media and in the entertainment industry.
 So there is no competition, we complement each other.

 What about joint investments?
-Will PIF invest with Kingdom Holding or perhaps Rotana or Prince Al Waleed himself?
+Will PIF invest alongside Kingdom Holding or perhaps Rotana or Prince Alwaleed himself?

 Yes, this will happen.
-Now we are discussing certain projects with PIF.
+We are currently discussing certain projects with PIF.

 Domestic projects or international ventures?

-The crown prince visits Western countries, meets with Trump at the White House and tries to attract capital to Saudi Arabia.
-Considering what happened to you at the Ritz-Carlton, how satisfied are you that you represent a united front with the government, the very thing that brought you to that hotel?
+The Crown Prince visits Western countries, meets with Trump at the White House and tries to attract capital to Saudi Arabia.
+Given what happened to you at the Ritz-Carlton, how pleased are you to represent a united front with the government that got you there in the first place?

 I support Saudi Arabia, I support my government, I support King Salman and Prince Mohammed in every way.
-So it was before, during and after the arrest.
+This happened before, during and after the arrest.

-They do not understand that you are talking to a person who is a member of the royal family.
+They don't understand that you are talking to a person who is a member of the royal family.
 We are all in the same boat here.
 On one side.
 We are the ruling family of Saudi Arabia.

-I understand that from the point of view of ordinary citizens it sounds strange.
-They will definitely say “Are you still supporting the King and the Crown Prince after being their prisoner?”
+I understand that from the point of view of ordinary citizens this sounds strange.
+They will definitely say, “Do you really still support the king and the crown prince after being their prisoner?”

-You have to think about how willing CEOs will be to invest in Saudi Arabia after seeing this kind of dispute resolution.
+One needs to think about how willing business executives will be to invest in Saudi Arabia after witnessing this type of dispute resolution.

-Let them decide for themselves.
-On my own behalf, I can say the following: things are going on as usual, and we will continue to invest in Saudi Arabia.
+I'll let them decide for themselves.
+On my own behalf, I can say this: business is progressing as usual, and we will continue to invest in Saudi Arabia.

-Eric Shatzker- Canadian presenter and editor of Bloomberg Television, has 15 years of experience in covering events in the world of investment and economics.
+Eric Schatzker- Canadian presenter and editor of Bloomberg Television, has 15 years of experience covering events in the world of investment and economics.

-The materials of InoSMI contain only assessments of foreign media and do not reflect the position of the editors of InoSMI.
+InoSMI materials contain assessments exclusively foreign media and do not reflect the position of the editorial board of InoSMI.

 Childhood

-Prince Al-Waleed ibn Talal ibn Abdulaziz Al Saud was born on March 7, 1955 into a royal family, the rank, rank or occupation of each member of which is truly impressive.
+Prince Al-Waleed bin Talal bin Abdulaziz Al Saud was born on March 7, 1955 into a royal family, the rank, title or occupation of each member of which is truly impressive.

-His father, Prince Talal ibn Ab-del Aziz, was the Minister of Finance; in the 60s he opposed the current government of King Faisal as part of the liberal movement.
-His grandfather, Riad As-Solh, is a well-known politician, former Prime Minister of Lebanon, Al-Walid's uncle Salman is the reigning king of Saudi Arabia, and his maternal cousins are the princes of Morocco, Moulay Hisham Angle and Moulay Ismail.
+His father, Prince Talal ibn Abdel Aziz, was Minister of Finance; in the 60s he opposed the current government of King Faisal as part of the liberal movement.
+His grandfather is Riad Al-Solh famous political figure, former prime minister Lebanon, Al-Walid's uncle Salman is the reigning king of Saudi Arabia, and his maternal cousins are the princes of Morocco - Moulay Hisham Angle and Moulay Ismail.

-The kid was not yet four when his parents decided to divorce.
+The baby was not yet four when his parents decided to divorce.
 Prince Al-Walid stayed with his mother, Princess Monica, and soon they moved to Beirut, where the guy spent his childhood.

 Education

-As befits children in royal families, Al-Waleed received a prestigious education.
-He went to study in America, where Menlo College in San Francisco was chosen for training.
-Here he received a bachelor's degree, after which he went to Syracuse University in New York.
-Here he studied with world-famous teachers in the social sciences.
+As befits children in royal families, Al-Walid received prestigious education.
+He went to America to study, where he chose Menlo College in San Francisco to study.
+Here he received his bachelor's degree, after which he went to Syracuse University in New York.
+Here he studied social sciences with world-famous teachers.

-Life in America was to the taste of the young prince - here he quickly got used to it, fell in love with business style, fast food and Coca-Cola.
+The young prince liked life in America - he quickly got used to it, fell in love with business style clothing, fast food and Coca-Cola.
 It seemed pointless for a young, active and educated young man to return to his homeland.

-Prince Al-Walid began his commercial activities in 1979.
-Taking out a loan of $350,000, he began providing intermediary services to foreign firms that planned to cooperate with Saudi Arabia.
-Thanks to the close relationship of the prince with quite influential people in the country, his debut in the business world turned out to be quite successful.
-In addition to mediation, Al-Walid was engaged in the purchase and resale of land.
-In 1980, Al-Waleed bin Talal founded the company "Kingdom".
+Prince Al-Waleed began his commercial activities in 1979.
+Taking out a loan of $350,000, he began providing intermediary services to foreign companies that planned to cooperate with Saudi Arabia.
+Thanks to the prince’s close relationship with quite influential people in the country, his debut in the business world turned out to be quite successful.
+In addition to mediation, Al-Walid was involved in the purchase and resale of plots of land.
+In 1980, Al-Waleed bin Talal founded the Kingdom company.

 One of the prince's most famous and successful investments was Citibank.
-In the 1990s, Al-Waleed acquired a significant stake in Citibank, which at that time was in a very difficult financial situation.
-By investing virtually all of his investments in Citibank, he saved it from total collapse.
-In the future, more than half of Al-Walid's fortune is precisely this company, which he once saved from falling.
+In the 1990s, Al-Walid acquired a significant part of the shares of Citibank, which at that time was in extremely difficult financial situation.
+By investing almost all of his investments in Citibank, he saved it from complete collapse.
+Subsequently, more than half of Al-Walid’s fortune was precisely this company, which he once saved from falling.

-The next successful acquisition for the prince was a block of preferred shares of Citigroup.
-Having bought the company's shares for next to nothing, Al-Walid did not fail - in early 1994, the shares literally soared in price, which significantly increased Al-Walid's capital.
+The next successful acquisition for the prince was a package preferred shares Citigroup.
+Having bought the company's shares for almost nothing, Al-Walid made the right decision - at the beginning of 1994, the shares literally soared in price, which significantly increased Al-Walid's capital.

-The prince has been seen collaborating with Bill Gates and Microsoft, and is also known for his lavish investments in media companies.
+The prince has been seen more than once in collaboration with Bill Gates and by Microsoft, and he is also famous for his generous investments in media companies.

 "Arabian Warren Buffett"

-Prince Alwaleed is often compared to another successful businessman, Warren Buffett, in reference to his impressive investment acumen.
-However, these two investors do not have much in common: Al-Waleed, if you look at it, has very few high-profile investments, and the most successful of them is still Citigroup.
-Buffett is famous for dozens of big deals.
+Prince Alwaleed is often compared to another successful businessman— Warren Buffett, referring to his impressive investment acumen.
+However, these two investors do not have much in common: Al-Walid, if you look at it, has very few high-profile investments, and the most successful of them is still the same Citigroup.
+Buffett became famous for dozens of large transactions.

 These two businessmen are very different in their attitude to luxury.
-Warren Buffett lives in a house worth just over $30,000, while the prince owns a luxurious palace valued at over $100 million.
-Also, Al-Waleed, like most Eastern billionaires, has a weakness for expensive cars, private jets and luxury yachts.
-In 2012, the prince once again reminded of his love for luxury by purchasing the only instance of an elite aircraft to date.
-Al-Walid now owns a private Airbus-380 aircraft.
+Warren Buffett lives in a house worth just over 30 thousand dollars, while the prince has a luxurious palace valued at more than 100 million.
+Also, Al-Walid, like most eastern billionaires, has a weakness for expensive cars, private jets and luxury yachts.
+In 2012, the prince once again recalled his love for luxury by purchasing the only example of an elite aircraft to date.
+Al-Walid now owns a personal Airbus-380 aircraft.

 Forbes scandal

-The annual rating published by Forbes magazine in 2013, as usual, consisted of people whose fortune has long been estimated in the billions.
-An Arabian businessman also appeared on the list.
-But if, according to the editors of the publication, the prince's assets amounted to 20 billion (he took 26th place in a hundred), then he himself announced a figure of $ 29 billion.
-A difference of almost ten billion could significantly affect his place in the rankings.
+The annual ranking published by Forbes magazine in 2013, as usual, consisted of people whose wealth has long been estimated in the billions.
+An Arabian businessman was also on the list.
+But if, according to the calculations of the editors of the publication, the prince’s assets amounted to 20 billion (he took 26th place in the hundred), then he himself announced a figure of 29 billion dollars.
+A difference of almost ten billion could significantly affect its place in the ranking.

 It is reported that Prince Al-Waleed sent a letter to the CEO of Forbes, in which he asked in an uncompromising manner that his name no longer appear in the publication's rankings.
-Not this year, or any other.
-Then he openly stated that he did not trust the publication, and the methods of assessing the state used by journalists are absolutely wrong and incorrect.
+Not this year, not any other.
+Then he openly stated that he did not trust the publication, and the methods of assessing the condition used by journalists were absolutely incorrect and incorrect.

-Forbes management did not tolerate such tricks that undermine the authority of the publication.
-Literally a few days later, a detailed article about Al-Walid was published on the official website of the magazine, in which a different point of view on the current situation was stated.
-According to the publication, the prince is too fixated on his own image, so long before the publication of the list, Al-Walid's PR managers demanded that the prince's fortune be assessed based on the data of his personal lawyers.
+Forbes management did not tolerate such antics that undermined the authority of the publication.
+Literally a few days later, a detailed article about Al-Walid was published on the official website of the magazine, which outlined a different point of view on the current situation.
+According to the publication, the prince is too fixated on his own image, so long before the publication of the list, Al-Walid’s PR managers demanded that the prince’s fortune be assessed based on the data of his personal lawyers.

 Charity

-In 2015, the news spread around the world that the Prince of Saudi Arabia, Al-Walid, who was in his seventies, donated almost all of his life fortune to charity.
-According to preliminary estimates, about 32 billion were written off from the accounts of the billionaire.
-He admitted that Bill Gates, who also generously “shares” his personal fortune with his brainchild, the Gates Foundation, became an example for him.
-“This is my duty to humanity,” the prince said, mentioning that charity is an inalienable honor of his faith, Islam.
+In 2015, the news spread around the world that Prince Al-Waleed of Saudi Arabia, who was in his seventies, donated almost all of his fortune acquired during his life to charity.
+According to preliminary estimates, about 32 billion were written off from the billionaire’s accounts.
+He admitted that his example was Bill Gates, who also generously “shares” his personal fortune with his brainchild, the Gates Foundation.
+“This is my duty to humanity,” said the prince, mentioning that charity is an inherent honor of his faith - Islam.

-Donated funds will be used to build hospitals, schools, orphanages, to help countries affected by natural disasters, to help single mothers and other needy groups of people.
+The donated funds will be used to build hospitals, schools, orphanages, to help countries affected by natural disasters, to help single mothers and other groups of people in need.

 Personal life

-Not much is known about the personal life of Prince Al-Walid: he was married three times, but is currently not married.
-From the first wife named Delal, the prince has a son and a daughter.
-His next chosen one was Iman al-Sudairi, in this marriage Al-Walid did not have children.
-The third wife was chosen by Amir Al-Tawil - a very outstanding personality, although not of royal blood.
-Amira became the first princess in Saudi Arabia to refuse to wear the traditional dress of Saudi women - the abaya.
-The princess actively supports organizations and projects fighting for women's rights around the world.
+Not much is known about the personal life of Prince Al-Waleed: he was married three times, but to this moment not married.
+From his first wife, named Delal, the prince has a son and a daughter.
+His next chosen one was Iman al-Sudairi; in this marriage, Al-Walid did not have children.
+Amira Al-Tawil was chosen as the third wife - a very extraordinary person, although not of royal blood.
+Amira became the first princess in Saudi Arabia to refuse to wear the traditional dress of Saudi women, the abaya.
+The Princess actively supports organizations and projects fighting for women's rights around the world.

-Unfortunately, in the winter of 2014, the marriage of Princess Amira and Prince Al-Walid was annulled.
-Rumor has it that the spouses entered into a marriage contract, according to which Princess Amira could not have children.
+Unfortunately, in the winter of 2014, the marriage of Princess Amira and Prince Al-Walid was dissolved.
+Rumor has it that the couple entered into a marriage contract, according to which Princess Amira could not have children.
 Most likely, this was the main reason for the divorce.

-The wealth of the cosmopolitan investor, the nephew of the Saudi king, increased by $6.1 billion last year.
-Two-thirds of his capital is a 95% stake in the Kingdom Holding Company investment fund.
-In the five weeks leading up to the cutoff date (based on which capitalization is calculated for the Forbes rating), the company's shares have risen in price by 49%.
+The fortune of the cosmopolitan investor, nephew of the Saudi king, increased by $6.1 billion last year.
+Two-thirds of his capital is a 95% stake in the investment fund Kingdom Holding Company.
+For the five weeks preceding the cut-off date (at which capitalization is calculated for Forbes rating), the company's shares rose by 49%.
 Al-Waleed and Kingdom Holding Company own 3.5% of Citigroup, as well as large stakes in the Four Seasons and Fairmont hotel chains.
-In February, News Corp. acquired 9% of Al-Waleed's media company Rotana, valued at $770 million.
-His palaces and properties are worth more than $3 billion.
-He owns a collection of jewelry worth $730 million and four aircraft, including an Airbus A380.
+In February, News Corp. acquired 9% of Al-Walid's media company Rotana, valuing it at $770 million.
+His palaces and real estate are worth more than $3 billion.
+He owns a jewelry collection, worth, according to his estimates, $730 million, and four aircraft, including an Airbus A380.

-Al-Waleed ibn Talal is a member of the Saudi royal family.
-He is the son of Prince Talal, whose parents were the founder of Saudi Arabia, Abdul Aziz Alsaud and Princess Mona El Sol.
+Al-Waleed ibn Talal is a member of the royal family of Saudi Arabia.
+He is the son of Prince Talal, whose parents were Saudi Arabia's founder Abdul Aziz Alsaud and Princess Mona El Sol.

-Al-Waleed ibn Talal received his education in the USA, first with a bachelor's degree in business management, then - a doctor of science and a doctor of law.
+Al-Walid ibn Talal received his education in the USA, first with a bachelor's degree in business management, then with a Doctor of Science and Doctor of Law.
 His property is the investment empire Kingdom Holding Company.
 He owns the largest stakes in many well-known companies.
-Among them are Worldcom, Motorola, AOL, Apple, etc. The prince's interests also include real estate.
-These are stakes in hotels in New York, Monaco and London, as well as a chain of entertainment complexes in France.
+Among them are Worldcom, Motorola, AOL, Apple, etc. The prince’s sphere of interests also includes real estate.
+These are stakes in hotels in New York, Monaco and London, as well as chains entertainment complexes in France.
 His work schedule allows him to sleep only five hours a day.
-It is said about him that despite being related to the ruling king, Alwaleed Alsaud tries not to get involved in politics.
+They say about him that despite his relationship with the ruling king, Alwaleed Alsaud tries not to get involved in politics.

-Prince Al-Waleed bin Talal is actively involved in philanthropy, among other things, he annually donates more than one hundred million dollars to organizations in the Middle East, Asia and Africa that deal with the needs of the needy.
-He organizes educational centers in the Middle East for American students, and in the USA for Islamic students.
-Donated twenty million dollars to the Louvre two years ago to build a new wing dedicated to Islamic art.
+Prince Al-Waleed bin Talal is actively involved in charity work, including donating more than one hundred million dollars annually to organizations in the Middle East, Asia and Africa that deal with the needs of those in need.
+He is engaged in organizing educational centers in the Middle East for American students, and in the USA for Islamic ones.
+Two years ago he donated twenty million dollars to the Louvre to build a new wing dedicated to Islamic art.
 In the same year, the prince transferred twenty million dollars each to American universities at Harvard and Georgetown.
-This donation is among the 25 largest at Harvard and the second largest for Georgetown.
-The university administration said that these charitable contributions will be used to improve curricula, as well as to expand the faculty in this area.
+The donation is among the 25 largest at Harvard and the second largest at Georgetown.
+University administrations stated that these charitable contributions will be used to improve curricula, and will also allow for the expansion of faculty in this area.

 Prince Alwaleed promotes equal rights for women, the first in the country to hire a woman as an airplane pilot.

-Prince Al-Waleed bin Talal is the nephew of the current king of Saudi Arabia.
-He earned his fortune on investments, he owns the Kingdom Holding Company.
-Through this company, he carries out all his investments.
-The prince began to engage in investments, which later brought him fabulous money, back in the late seventies, taking a loan of three hundred thousand dollars.
+Prince Al-Waleed bin Talal is the nephew of the current reigning king of Saudi Arabia.
+He made his fortune through investments and owns the Kingdom Holding Company.
+He makes all his investments through this company.
+The prince began making investments, which later brought him fabulous money, back in the late seventies, taking out a loan of three hundred thousand dollars.
 He is one of the richest people in the world.

-He is said to sleep five hours a night, that's how long it takes to control investments.
-He owns large stakes in AOL, Apple Computers, Worldcom, Motorola, News Corporation Ltd, etc. In 1990, Al-Waleed ibn Talal acquired a controlling stake in Citicorp, which at that time was going through hard times.
+It is said that he sleeps five hours a day, so much of his time is spent monitoring investments.
+He owns large shares in AOL, Apple Computers, Worldcom, Motorola, News Corporation Ltd and others.
+In 1990, Al-Walid ibn Talal acquired a controlling stake in Citicorp, which was then experiencing better times.
 Now the shares owned by the prince are worth ten billion dollars.

-He spends a lot on charity.
-After the terrible tragedy on September 11, he offered New York a donation of ten million dollars.
-The proposal was rejected by the mayor of the city.
-In 2002, Prince Alwaleed donated half a million dollars to the Bush Senior School Scholarship Fund.
+Spends a lot on charity.
+After terrible tragedy On September eleventh he offered New York a donation of ten million dollars.
+The proposal was rejected by the city mayor.
+In 2002, Prince Alwaleed donated half a million dollars to the Bush Sr. School Scholarship Fund.
 In December of the same year, he donated twenty-seven million dollars to the government of Saudi Arabia to pay the families of Palestinian suicide bombers.
-After the earthquake in Kashmir in 2005, he donated goods and funds in the amount of 5.3 million US dollars to support and restore goods and funds.
-Among other things, he is going to sell five percent of his Kingdom Holding Company to the public.
-The company's value is estimated at 17.6 billion dollars.
-The shares will be offered at $2.73 each.
-If the shares are in demand, the offer can be expanded to fifteen percent of the company's shares.
+After the 2005 Kashmir earthquake, he donated a total of $5.3 million in goods and funds for support and restoration.
+Among other things, he plans to sell five percent of his Kingdom Holding Company to the public.
+The company's value is estimated at $17.6 billion.
+The shares will be offered at $2.73 per share.
+If the shares are in demand, the offer may be expanded to fifteen percent of the company's shares.

-According to Al-Walid ibn Talal, issues of tolerance and understanding between East and West are among the most important in the modern world.
-He builds bridges between the Western and Islamic communities, organizes educational centers for American students at universities in the Middle East and for Islamic students in the United States.
+According to Al-Walid ibn Talal, modern world issues of tolerance and understanding between East and West are among the most important.
+He builds bridges between the Western and Islamic communities, organizing educational centers for American students at universities in the Middle East and for Islamic students in the United States.

-The prince likes to spend money on beautiful and expensive things.
-He has luxurious cars, and usually he buys them in two copies: one for himself, and exactly the same for his bodyguards.
+The prince loves to spend money on beautiful and expensive things.
+He has luxury cars, and he usually buys them in two copies: one for himself, and exactly the same for his bodyguards.

-Although Prince Al-Waleed ibn Talal has not usually interfered in politics, he has recently become critical of excessive traditionalism in Saudi Arabia, advocating free elections and equal rights for women.
+Although Prince Al-Waleed ibn Talal did not usually interfere in politics, Lately he began to make critical statements against excessive traditionalism in Saudi Arabia, promoting free elections and equal rights for women.

-The East is not alive only by Sheikh Moza.
-In hot and desert Saudi Arabia on November 6, 1983, Princess Amira Al-Tawil, the wife of Saudi Prince Al-Walid bin Talal, was born.
+The East does not live by Sheikha Moza alone.
+In hot and deserted Saudi Arabia, on November 6, 1983, Princess Amira Al-Tawil, the wife of Saudi Prince Al-Waleed bin Talal, was born.

 Princess Amira is a graduate of the University of New Haven (USA) with a degree in business administration.
-She defends the rights of women, incl. and the right to drive a car, get an education and get a job without having to ask permission from a male relative.
-Amira herself has an international driver's license and drives a car on all foreign trips herself.
-Known for her impeccable taste in dress, Amira is the first Saudi princess to refuse to wear the traditional abaya in public like other women in the kingdom.
+She defends women's rights, incl. and the right to drive, obtain education, and obtain employment without having to seek permission from a male relative.
+Amira herself has international driver license and drives the car herself on all trips abroad.
+Known for her impeccable dress sense, Amira is the first Saudi princess to refuse to wear the traditional abaya in public like other women in the kingdom.

-The Princess is Vice Chair of the Board of Trustees of the Al-Waleed bin Talal Foundation, an international non-profit organization that supports programs and projects to combat poverty, the consequences of disasters, women's rights and interfaith dialogue.
+The Princess is Vice-Chairman of the Board of Trustees of the Al-Waleed bin Talal Foundation, an international non-profit organization supporting programs and projects to combat poverty, the effects of disasters, women's rights and interfaith dialogue.

 Opening of the Forum of Arab Women Leaders